-Vivutravel guarantees to offer the best means of transport during your tour to Sapa & the Northeast.
+Vivutravel guarantees to offer the best means of transport during your Sapa & Northwest Loop tour.
 The safety, comfort and security of our customers come first.
 Furthermore, as all tourist sites are mostly far from towns and city centers, vehicle must be the latest modern one or it will be very difficult to manage in case it is broken on the way.
 Furthermore, checking the vehicle carefully before the trip is a must-do procedure in order that it will work well and stays away from all rising troubles.
 Our drivers must be very experienced and careful too as it is not easy to go around those untouched areas.
 They are all full time workers, government licensed in the tourism industry with at least 5 years driving experience.

 Luxury restaurants are not available in the far North of Vietnam.
 Standard restaurants can hardly find.
 Then our meals are mostly at basic local restaurants with simple dishes.
 It is not expensive for having lunch/dinner there and it costs around 5-7 usd per meal only.
 Breakfasts are mostly not included at hotel and you will have breakfasts outside with Vietnamese popular dishes like noodle soup, sticky rice, bread, etc.

 NOTE: Acceptable restaurants are all located at towns which are sometimes far away from our visiting destinations.
 So lunch can be arranged quite late at around 1pm or 2pm.